zappabad/conway-project/devlog.md

 **Random idea:** every tree can be solved "from first principles".
 That is, without using memory.

 The fun of it, hopefully, is that fusing those cards, playing from memory and strategically commiting a node into the deck would be a set of fun decisions to make.

+## 2025-03-28

+Made the first prototype using Cancan and Carol, it was "meh", but I felt there was a hint of fun in the loop of:

+    look at problem > put cards on stack use cards from memory > resolve the stack draw more cards > use more from memory solve problem

+So using this gameplay loop with the "puzzles" being more like **Candy Crush** in the sense that no particular decision is hard at all, and its more about *vibes.*

+However, **I'm missing my "Joker" mechanism from Balatro.** This is the sort of "meta" progression thing where it's not exactly the second-to-second action loop but that complements it.

+There is the deckbuilding aspect where you are adding more complex cards to your deck, and **loot** on defeating nodes make sense, but *for what?*

+### What is the progression system

+If we're doing simply a Balatro-clone, then our progression system could be shopping for improvements to the deck and our version of **Jokers.**

+Thinking about what Jokers could mean to our game is hard, because we're not about chasing high-scores but instead about **making recipes.**

+* **Should we reward more ingredients?** Well, that doesn't really make sense.
+* **Should we reward meta-points?** That could be an exit, and it would be the same as Candy Crush does